wpswings/subscriptions-for-woocommerce/README.txt

 **10) Offer Free Trial to WooCommerce Subscription Users:** With our best subscription plugin, you can offer free trials to subscription users and set the trial frequency.
 Encourage users to sign up by providing free trials for WooCommerce subscription products or services.
 After the trial period ends, users can continue the Woo subscription plan.

-**11) Complete WooCommerce Subscription Reports for Admin:** The WooCommerce subscriptions plan report module includes essential details such as active and inactive subscriptions, upcoming recurring payment dates, subscription names, subscription expiry dates, & individual plan due dates, along with the recurring payment frequency.
+**11) Complete WooCommerce Subscriptions Table for Admin:** Woo subscriptions plan module includes essential details such as active and inactive subscriptions, upcoming recurring payment dates, subscription names, subscription expiry dates, & individual plan due dates, along with the recurring payment frequency.

 **12) Cancel WooCommerce Subscriptions Plan Anytime via User or Admin:** With WordPress subscriptions plugin you and your users have the flexibility to end subscriptions at any time with ease and halt any future WooCommerce recurring payments.
 This feature allows for convenient and hassle-free cancellation of subscriptions whenever needed.